-Mercy Corps Commitments to Action Progress Report

-In October 2019, Mercy Corps and our Board of Directors requested that investigative firm Vestry Laight conduct an independent, external review into the steps taken when reports of abuse by Mercy Corps' late co-founder Ellsworth Culver were brought to the organization's attention in 2018.
+Mercy Corps Commitments to Action Progress Report In October 2019, Mercy Corps and our Board of Directors requested that investigative firm Vestry Laight an independent, external review into the steps taken when reports of abuse conduct by Mercy Corps' late co-founder Ellsworth Culver were brought to the organization's attention in 2018.
 Mercy Corps also engaged law firm Nichols Liu to conduct a separate evaluation of the organization's policies and procedures on sexual exploitation and abuse.
 Both reports were published by Mercy Corps on February 5, 2020 and can be found in full on Mercy Corps' website here.
 Mercy Corps' Management and Board of Directors unanimously accepted the findings and recommendations contained in both reports, and Mercy Corps' Board of Directors and Executive Team announced Mercy Corps' Commitments to Action to address the reports' recommendations to conduct further investigations, restructure legal, ethics, and safeguarding functions, update safeguarding policies, and strengthen Board governance.
 The Mercy Corps Board of Directors and Executive Team pledged to review the Commitments to Action at each board meeting until all matters have been implemented and to report on progress to the public twice a year during that time.
-This is the fifth biannual report on Mercy Corps' implementation of our Commitments to Action.
-Previous reports from July 2020, January 2021, July 2021 and January 2022 can be found here.
+This is the sixth biannual report on Mercy Corps' implementation of our Commitments to Action.
+Previous reports from July 2020, January 2021, July 2022, January 2022 and July 2022 can be found here.
 Mercy Corps has delivered on the majority of our Commitments to Action.
 A comprehensive governance review was completed in November 2020 to enact Board term limits of two three-year terms, with a possible extension for a third term of three years in exceptional circumstances, for a maximum of nine years.
 Thirteen Board Directors have departed since 2019, including seven in June 2021.
-Since January 2020,

-Mercy Corps has welcomed fourteen new Board Directors.
-Four Directors departed at the end of June 2022 and will be replaced by new Directors in FY23.
+Since January 2020, Mercy Corps has welcomed fourteen new Board Directors.
+Four Directors departed at the end of June 2022, and three new Directors joined in September 2022.
 In May 2021, we published the Freeh Group's independent investigation.
 Mercy Corps has continued to build our newly restructured Ethics and Compliance Department, with added full-time investigators and technical roles, and expanded safeguarding prevention and community accountability teams with new positions and support across all countries where Mercy Corps operates.
 Safeguarding will always be a key Mercy Corps priority and requires continuous effort on the part of everyone who works on our behalf.
-Although our safeguarding work continues, we closed the majority of our commitments in our January 2022 update1 and consider an additional three commitments closed as of this report.2 Commitments 3, 11, 12, 20 and 23 are still in progress.
-These commitments include finalizing a process to examine and reassess how we reflect the role of Mercy Corps' founders; strengthening performance management around safeguarding to drive leadership accountability; and implementing the recommendations of an external assessment of our safeguarding policies.
+Although our safeguarding work continues, we closed the majority of our commitments in our January 2022 update1 and an additional three commitments in July 20222.
+In this report, we close commitments 11 and 20.
+Commitments 3, 12, and 23 are still in progress.
+These commitments include finalizing a process to examine and reassess how we reflect the role of Mercy Corps' founders, implementing the recommendations of an external assessment of our safeguarding policies, and ensuring the Board reviews progress updates to the commitments at Board meetings.
+Further Investigation Commitment 1: Investigate Handling of Case in 1990's Conduct an investigation of how this case was handled by Mercy Corps in the 1990s Commitment 2: Investigate Extent of Sexual Abuse Conduct an investigation to determine the extent of sexual abuse committed by Ellsworth Culver during his time at Mercy Corps.

-Further Investigation:

-Commitment 1: Investigate Handling of Case in 1990's Conduct an investigation of how this case was handled by Mercy Corps in the 1990s

-Commitment 2: Investigate Extent of Sexual Abuse

-Conduct an investigation to determine the extent of sexual abuse committed by Ellsworth Culver during his time at Mercy Corps.

 Commitments 1 and 2 are closed.
-For more details, please review the January 2022 Commitments to Action

-Commitment 3: Examine and Reassess Culver's Role in Organization History Develop an inclusive process to examine and reassess how we reflect the role of Ellsworth Culver and others in our organization's history.
+For more detail please review the January 2022 Commitments to Action Commitment 3: Examine and Reassess Culver's Role in Organization History Develop an inclusive process to examine and reassess how we reflect the role of Ellsworth Culver and others in our organization's history.